lyra/vue-embedded-form/README.md

 ### Runtime parameters

-All the **Parameters** are configurable on the runtime calling the next KR library method:
+All the **Parameters** enabled for runtime are configurable on the runtime calling the next KR *setFormConfig* library method:

 ```javascript